Editor’s View: Farmers Weekly backs calls for Budget changes

 Defra secretary Steve Reed was unrepentant this week, ducking an opportunity to apologise to farmers for telling them last November that Labour had “no intention of changing APR”.

-Moreover, these measures in the round mean his party has failed to live up to its election pledge to offer the farming sector stability, and to make agriculture part of its broader economic growth agenda.
+Not only has he failed at the first opportunity to be a man of his word, but these measures in the round also mean his party has failed to live up to its election pledge to offer the farming sector stability and to make agriculture part of its broader economic growth agenda.

 It is for this reason that Farmers Weekly supports the campaigns by the NFU and the CLA to try and see these measures reversed, as you will note from the back cover of this week’s Farmers Weekly magazine [PDF].

 So, can they succeed?
-Labour will be loathe to give in to external pressure from placard-wielding campaigners as party leaders will see it as an early test of its authority.
+Labour will be loath to give in to external pressure from placard-wielding campaigners, as party leaders will see it as an early test of its authority.

 And if they fail to get change?
 It will undoubtedly pile more pressure on many businesses with an awful lot already on their shoulders.